 - Sample Food List: Provide your athletes with a cheat sheet of foods/beverages to bring to have throughout the meet day.
 Malnutrition can greatly impact performance.
 Coaches need to make sure their athletes are well-fed and nourished for optimal performance.

-- Gear List: Nothing is worse than realizing you forgot to bring your weightlifting shoes, belt, or lucky pair of wrist wraps.
+- Gear List: Nothing is worse than realizing you forgot to bring your weightlifting shoes, lifting belt, or lucky pair of wrist wraps.

 - Meet openers, Attempts, and Goals: I ask my athletes to shoot me an email the week of the meet with the meet numbers they would plan and want to hit.
 By doing that, coaches can compare their athletes expectations/confidence with what they (coaches) see for their athletes.
 Then, I like putting it into an excel sheet, share it with my other coaches, and print copies for our athletes and myself to have while warming up.